-With VIP judging, on the leaderboard, scores exports, and on score matrices, we calculate and display average scores across all judges for each entry.
-We do not calculate and display a total of all judges scores.
+Award Force will calculate and display average scores across all judges for each entry and not the total of all judges' scores.
 This is intentional and carefully considered as offering greater integrity for your judging.

 If a panel of judges are asked to judge a group of entries, there is always the possibility that for example: